Lagoon-Markets/Explorer/docs/X402-URI.md

 1. `https://` - HTTP protocol
 2. `a2a://` - agent-to-agent communication
 3. `mcp://` - MCP protocol
+4. `chat://` - a chatbot or user-to-user e2e chats

 For familiarity and ease of parsing with existing URL parsers, the `://` is also added as part of the schemes for `a2a` and `mcp` protocols.